 Cruciferous Vegetables (Broccoli, Cauliflower, Cabbage)

-They’re not only loaded with vitamins and minerals that promote good health but they also contain sulfur compounds which eliminate toxic heavy metals from the body (4).
-Cabbage is one of the best detoxifying foods because it contains chemicals known as glucosinolates which help to cleanse carcinogens from our bodies (5).
+They’re loaded with vitamins and minerals that promote good health and contain sulfur compounds that eliminate toxic heavy metals from the body (4).
+Cabbage is one of the best detoxifying foods because it contains chemicals known as glucosinolates, which help cleanse our bodies’ carcinogens (5).

 Try eating cruciferous vegetables at least twice a week.

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!

 Fruits (Apples, Pears, Oranges)

 They’re rich in vitamin C which supports the immune system and contains antioxidants that neutralize harmful toxins inside your body (16).
 Apples are rich in fiber and they lower cholesterol levels so you’ll be better able to fight off inflammation and disease.
 Pears are also rich in fiber so they’re a good choice for the detox diet (6).

 They contain high levels of anthocyanins which prevent cancer by neutralizing free radicals that cause cell damage.
 Berries are highly acidic which helps get rid of old, calcified plaque from the body (1).

 Root Vegetables (Carrots, Beets, Parsnips)